You may have to change your expectations, but living well is not an empty dream.

 Actually, this is the same type of counsel that family physicians dispense to their patients.
 Eat right and all the rest and chances are we won’t have to schedule by-pass surgery 10 years from now.

 But eating right and all the etceteras involves a lot of hard work.
-In an interview, Frederick Goodwin MD, former head of the NIMH, told me that people with bipolar disorder need to lead more disciplined lives than the general population.
+In an interview, Frederick Goodwin, co-author of Manic-Depressive Illness and former head of the NIMH, told me that people with bipolar disorder need to lead more disciplined lives than the general population.

 Seriously, who wants to practice more discipline?